-This table informs you of which airlines are flying from the United States as well as the airports they fly from.
-Not all flights you will see listed on some websites make sense so it can be helpful to see at a glance which airlines actually offer direct service to this airport.
+If you'll be flying from the United States the following list may be of help.
+Not all of the flights you will be shown on the web make a lot of sense so it helps to know which airlines actually provide direct service to this airport.

 |Miami, FL, USA||MIA||American Airlines|

 Flights out of Canada are minimal, generally leaving from Montreal via.
 If you're unable to make this weekly flight, you may also be able to fly from Toronto, connect in Miami, then continue to Martinique.

 The following chart displays airline companies that fly directly from Canadian cities.